-Respitality (respite+hospitality) allows Shetland's hospitality and leisure sector to gift VAS a short break.
-This is then given to unpaid carers in Shetland to have an opportunity to recharge their batteries and take time for themselves.
+Respitality (respite+hospitality) allows Shetland's hospitality and leisure sector to donate a short break which Shetland Carers pass onto local unpaid carers so that they may have an opportunity to recharge their batteries and take time for themselves.

-Respitality (respite + hospitality) is a new and effective way the hospitality and leisure sector can help their local communities by recognising and appreciating the contribution of unpaid carers.
+Respitality (respite + hospitality) is a new and effective way in which the hospitality and leisure sector can help their local communities by recognising and appreciating the contribution of unpaid carers.